 Not every slip and fall accident is the result of another party’s negligence, but apart from serious medical problems or other impairments, healthy adults rarely slip and fall for no reason.
 In a large majority of instances, another party’s negligence is the catalyst for a slip and fall accident.
 When that accident causes a serious injury, the negligent party may be liable for some or all of an injured party’s economic damages.

-An experienced slip and fall lawyer in Los Angeles from Salamati Law will have extensive experience handling these and other types of personal injury cases.
+An experienced Los Angeles slip and fall lawyer from Salamati Law will have extensive experience handling these and other types of personal injury cases.
 The sooner you call us after suffering injuries in a fall, the better the opportunity to preserve evidence of the slip and fall accident and to recover the monetary compensation that you deserve.

 Like in other types of negligence lawsuits in California, a person who suffers injuries in a slip and fall accident needs to demonstrate that:

-With very few exceptions, a slip and fall lawsuit in California must be filed within two years after the accident happened.
+With very few exceptions, the statute of limitations for a slip and fall lawsuit in California is two years after the accident happened.
 This might seem like a long time, but it can pass quicker than you think.
 Moreover, an injured party who delays the filing of a negligence lawsuit runs the risk that evidence of the accident will be lost, or that witnesses will forget details about the accident.
 Accordingly, contacting a personal injury attorney and initiating a negligence lawsuit as soon as is possible is always the best course of action.

 The defendant’s breach of a duty of care in a slip and fall negligence claim generally revolves around whether the owner of the property where the accident occurred should have recognized the dangerous conditions that caused the accident, or whether the owner actually created those conditions, for example, by leaving something that the injured party tripped over.